Should You Get A 72-Month Car Loan?

 If you choose to take out a long-term auto loan, your payments will most likely end up exceeding the car's warranty.
 This could cause financial problems down the road.

-For instance, let’s say the warranty lasts 5 years, but you owe payments on the car for 6 years.
-Can you afford to make a major car repair and continue to make the monthly car payments after the warranty is up.
+For instance, let's say the warranty lasts 5 years, but you owe payments on the car for 6 years.
+You may not be able to afford to make a major car repair and continue to make the monthly car payments after the warranty is up.
 There are plenty of auto repair financing options if you need a little extra help, but by doing so you may owe maintenance costs in addition to your car payment with a longer loan.

 If you're considering buying a car but the monthly payments are too high for 60-month loans, going up to a 72-month loan can be tempting.
 However, this is likely a sign you're over-extending yourself.

 Here are a few alternatives to taking out a 72-month loan:

 Instead of buying a new vehicle, it may be a better option to buy a used car at a lower price point.
 You may end up paying less for the car, securing a shorter loan term and paying less in interest.

 A personal loan can give you a lump sum of cash to use for practically anything, including a car purchase.
 Compared to an auto loan, a personal loan can have certain advantages, such as no down payment or risk of car repossession, since the loan is unsecured.
 However, this also means a personal loan may have stricter credit requirements for the borrower.

 If you have your heart set on a certain vehicle, you might consider leasing instead of buying.
 You can usually lease a car for less money upfront, and the monthly payments will be lower.
 Plus, you'll have the option to buy the car once your lease is up.

 If you want to take out a long-term loan, consider putting down a large down payment as well.
 This will help you avoid being underwater on the loan.

 Refinance At A Lower APR